vasfrolik/chuck-norris-quotes/README.md

 ### Logic
 The API logic is included in the index.js file, it uses the native browser fetch() method.

-The function has an initial state clean-up function to clear up any results present if users have already completed one search
+The function has an initial state clean-up function to clear up any results present if users have already completed one search.

 ### Styling
 All styling is included in styles/globals.css